divya-mohan0209/python-scraper/README.md

 - Alternately, buy the object by clicking Buy Now

 Requirements for the project to work:
-- Python along with BeautifulSoup, Pandas, & Selenium installed on your system
+- Python along with BeautifulSoup installed on your system (Alternatively, you may just install Anaconda if you're testing stuff out)
 - Chromedriver (if you have Google Chrome installed) - It can be downloaded from this [link](https://chromedriver.chromium.org/downloads)

 Instructions (To be updated)